ykmuw/automl/README.md

-# Analysis of ML Modeling IMDb movie data in AutML
+# Analysis of ML Modeling IMDb movie data in AutoML
 ![autoMLimage](images/automl_image.png)

 # What is AutoML?